 The Patient-Driven Groupings Model (PDGM)

-Among other provisions, PDGM shifts Home Health Agencies (HHAs) from using a 60-day payment episode to shorter, 30-day payment periods*, eliminates the current payment model’s therapy threshold, and customizes the thresholds for receiving Low-Utilization Payment Adjustment (LUPA).
+Among other provisions, PDGM shifts medicare certified Home Health Agencies (HHAs) from using a 60-day payment episode to shorter, 30-day payment periods*, eliminates the current payment model’s therapy threshold, and customizes the thresholds for receiving Low-Utilization Payment Adjustment (LUPA).

-The use of telehealth will be a great resource to mitigate the daunting and complicated changes that PDGM will bring in 2020.
 Therapy visits are not an element of care that can be cut the day this new rule goes into effect; patients will still need the same high-quality care and easy access to their clinicians as they had pre-PDGM.

 Telehealth can be used to augment care and replace unnecessary in-person home health visits without compromising patient care.
-While enabling HHA's to better coordinate care and engage patients, this functionality will also increase reimbursement and help HHA’S be more cost-efficient and conscious.
+While enabling HHA's to better coordinate care and engage patients, this functionality will also increase medicare reimbursement and help HHA’S be more cost-efficient and conscious.

 30-Day Payment Period